tianderturpijn/OMS/ServiceBusDev/README.md

 # Azure Service Bus Monitoring v0.2 - Test

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Ftianderturpijn%2FOMS%2Fmaster%2FServiceBusDev%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 This solution (currently in private preview) will allow you to capture your Azure Service Bus metrics and visualize them in Operations Management Suite (Log Analytics).
-This solution leverages an automation runbook in Azure Automation, the Log Analytics Ingestion API, together with Log Analytics views to present data about all your Azure Service Bus instances in a single log analytics workspace.
+This solution leverages an automation runbook in Azure Automation, the Log Analytics Ingestion API, together with Log Analytics views to present data about all your Azure Service Bus instances in a single Log Analytics workspace.

 ![alt text](images/ServiceBusSolution.png "Solution View")